apache/harmony-classlib/README.txt

               HTML documentation of the Java and C source using the Doxygen documentation system.
 Pre-genenerated HTML is included.

-*  modules - Java source files that can be compiled into the class library component files
+*  modules  - Java, C/C++, assembly source files that can be compiled into the class library component files.

-*  native-src -  C language source files plus the required makefiles that together can be used to build the natives libraries required by the Java class library components to function correctly.
+*  support  - Java source files used to support test cases across various modules.

 Pre-requisites for Building
 ---------------------------
-In order to build the Java and C source contained in the modules and native-src directories, it is necessary to configure the following tools in the user environment.
+In order to build the source code contained in the modules and support directories, it is necessary to configure the following tools in the user environment.
 That is, the working environment should be such that the PATH environment variable contains all of the directories where the executables of